- Hay fever, also known as allergic rhinitis or nasal allergies, is a common condition that affects almost 18 million Americans.

 - pet dander

 - mold and fungal spores

-For some people, mild symptoms are present all year long, but they get worse during certain times of the year.
-Hay fever symptoms can also be made worse from other irritants.
-This is because hay fever causes inflammation in the lining of the nose and makes it more sensitive to irritants in the air.
-These irritants include:
+Hay fever symptoms can also be made worse by other irritants.
+This is because hay fever causes inflammation in the lining of the nose and makes your nose more sensitive to irritants in the air.

 - wood smoke

 - aerosol sprays